 Preference will be given to proposals in which:

-Six copies of the completed application, proposal materials, academic transcripts, cover letter and faculty letter of support should be forwarded to:
+E-mail the completed application, proposal materials, academic transcripts, cover letter and faculty letter of support to:

 Selection will be made by a committee composed of members of the APS Teaching Committee and an APS Foundation representative.